sepehrsaryazdi/trace_length_reduction/README.md

-# Trace Length Reduction Algorithms
+# Trace-Length Reduction Algorithm Implementation

 The extended algorithms for length and trace reduction on convex projective surfaces are presented in this repository.
 Their implementations are done symbolically through the [SymPy](https://www.sympy.org/en/index.html) library.
 The only potential technical issue lies in the calculation of the eigenvalues for 3 x 3 matrices, which relies on the cubic root formula in the SymPy implementation.
 This means that the eigenvalues will be rounded to a certain precision, although this can be set arbitrarily high in the implementation.